tavaresrodrigo/godicio/README.md

 # GoDicio

-Godicio is a CLI tool to search for words definitions in online dictionaries, it helps CLI people to use a dictionary from the Terminal in different languages as English, Spanish and Portuguese.
+Godicio is a CLI tool to search for words definitions in online dictionaries, it helps CLI people to use a dictionary from the Terminal in different languages as English, French and Portuguese.

 ## Example